meirwah/awesome-incident-response/README.md

 * [Rekall](http://www.rekall-forensic.com/) - Open source tool (and library) for the extraction of digital artifacts from volatile memory (RAM) samples
 * [Responder PRO](http://www.countertack.com/responder-pro) - Responder PRO is the industry standard physical memory and automated malware analysis solution
 * [Volatility](https://github.com/volatilityfoundation/volatility) - An advanced memory forensics framework
+* [VolatilityBot](https://github.com/mkorman90/VolatilityBot) - VolatilityBot is an automation tool for researchers cuts all the guesswork and manual tasks out of the binary extraction phase, or to help the investigator in the first steps of performing a memory analysis investigation.
 * [WindowsSCOPE](http://www.windowsscope.com/index.php?page=shop.product_details&flypage=flypage.tpl&product_id=35&category_id=3&option=com_virtuemart) - another memory forensics and reverse engineering tool used for analyzing volatile memory.
 It is basically used for reverse engineering of malwares.
 It provides the capability of analyzing the Windows kernel, drivers, DLLs, virtual and physical memory

 ### Memory Imaging Tools